LujainSaad/Salary-Predictor/README.md

 # Salary Predictor 💵
-This is project predicts the salary of the employee based on the experience. #Flask
+This is project predicts the salary of the employee based on the experience.